oasis-tcs/openc2-oc2ls/oc2ls-v1.0-wd02.md

 ## Abstract
 Cyberattacks are increasingly sophisticated, less expensive to execute, dynamic and automated.
 The provision of cyberdefense via statically configured products operating in isolation is no longer tenable.
 Standardized interfaces, protocols and data models will facilitate the integration of the functional blocks within a system or enterprise.
 Open Command and Control (OpenC2) is a concise and extensible language to enable the command and control of cyber defense components, subsystems and/or systems in a manner that is agnostic of the underlying products, technologies, transport mechanisms or other aspects of the implementation.
 It should be understood that a language such as OpenC2 is necessary but insufficient to enable coordinated cyber response.
 Other aspects of coordinated cyber response such as sensing, analytics, and selecting appropriate courses of action are beyond the scope of OpenC2.

 ## Status
 This document was last revised or approved by the OASIS Open Command and Control (OpenC2) TC on the above date.
 The level of approval is also listed above.
 Check the “Latest version” location noted above for possible later revisions of this document.
 Any other numbered Versions and other technical work produced by the Technical Committee (TC) are listed at https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=openc2#technical.

 TC members should send comments on this specification to the TC's email list.
 Others should send comments to the TC's public comment list, after subscribing to it by following the instructions at the “Send A Comment” button on the TC's web page at https://www.oasis-open.org/committees/openc2/.

-This Committee Specification Draft is provided under the Non-Assertion Mode of the OASIS IPR Policy, the mode chosen when the Technical Committee was established.
+This Draft is provided under the Non-Assertion Mode of the OASIS IPR Policy, the mode chosen when the Technical Committee was established.
 For information on whether any patents have been disclosed that may be essential to implementing this specification, and any offers of patent licensing terms, please refer to the Intellectual Property Rights section of the TC's web page (https://www.oasis-open.org/committees/openc2/ipr.php).

 Note that any machine-readable content (Computer Language Definitions) declared Normative for this Work Product is provided in separate plain text files.
 In the event of a discrepancy between any such plain text file and display content in the Work Product's prose narrative document(s), the content in the separate plain text file prevails.

 ### Citation format:
 When referencing this specification the following citation format should be used: